Technology Management Degree Online

 |State||Employment||Annual Mean Wage|

-Database administrators (DBAs) use industry software to store and organize data.
-Because this data is often sensitive or confidential, they need to ensure its safety.
-Some system DBA’s also take care of the technical aspects of a database (E.g. upgrades).
-Applications DBAs usually do this but also write or debug programs.
+As a Database administrator, (DBA), you would use industry software to store and organize data.
+Because this data is often sensitive or confidential, you would need to ensure its safety.
+Sometimes, as a systems DBA, you will also take care of the technical aspects of a database.
+So, you could handle upgrades as an applications DBA.
+You could also write or debug programs in this role.

 Information Security Analyst